quixio/quix-cli/docs/cli-reference/pipeline/up.md

 ```

 !!! tip
-    Use the options `--skip-topics` or `-s` if you don't want to skip the topic creation.
+    Use `--skip-topics` or `-s` to skip topic creation.
+Quix Streams may then create the topics automatically.

-Next, it executes `docker compose compose.local.yaml up --build -d --remove-orphans` to build and run the your application Docker containers:
+Next, it executes `docker compose -f compose.local.yaml up --build -d --remove-orphans` to build and run your application containers:

 ```text
 Executing 'docker compose up --build -d --remove-orphans'